 A second strategy is to accentuate your waist with a cinched dress or belt.

 Apple shapes are most flattered by pieces that elongate the torso, add definition to the waist and draw attention to your legs.
-Achieve that balance with wrap-style dresses and knee-length, A-line skirts.
-You’ll also love structured tops, like a cropped blazer.
+Achieve that balance with wrap-style dresses.
+Use an outer layer, like a blazer, to add structure to your top half.